Calvin: We're all counting on the other guy's mom to throw them away.

-and thus could sell books that did not have Code approval, and which also served as a convenient gathering place for fans of the medium to meet and discuss them.
-They were also a big plus for the publishers, since unsold copies were thrown into the back-issue bin as opposed to being "stripped" and the cover returned for full credit.
-Although direct-market comics distributors had existed since the foundation of Mile High Comics in 1971, the 1990s saw the two major direct-market distributors (Diamond and Capital City) drastically reduce their ordering requirements; a vast number of "comics dealers" sprang up overnight, most of them young, inexperienced, and undercapitalized.
-These actions caused the direct-market to jump from 6 to 70 percent of total comic book sales from 1978 to 1992.
+The "direct market" was a way for comics publishers to distribute their comics directly to comic book shops.
+These shops were not covered by The Comics Code and could thus sell books that did not have Code approval.
+They also served as a convenient gathering place for fans of the medium to meet and discuss them.
+The direct market was also a big plus for publishers; instead of "stripping" and returning unsold copies for full credit, stores still had the chance to sell their extra copies by tossing them into the back-issue bin.
+Although direct-market comics distributors had existed since the foundation of Mile High Comics in 1971, the 1990s saw the two major direct-market distributors, Diamond and Capital City, drastically reduce their ordering requirements.
+This led to a vast number of "comics dealers" springing up overnight, most of them young, inexperienced, and undercapitalized.
+These actions caused the direct market to jump from 6% of total comic book sales in 1978 to 70% in 1992.

 - Series being relaunched with new #1 issues.